arktypeio/arktype/README.md

 </div>

-## What's an arktype? 🤷

-@arktype/io is a way to create universal types for your JS/TS values.
-From one definition, you get all the benefits of TypeScript in your editor and build and a validator like Yup or JOI at runtime.

 ## Installation 📦

 `npm install arktype`

 (feel free to substitute `yarn`, `pnpm`, et al.)

-If you're using TypeScript, you'll need at least `4.5`.
+If you're using TypeScript, you'll need at least `4.6`.

-## Getting Started

-Modify any of these examples in our live editor to see the types and validation results change in realtime.

 ### Your first type (⏱️30s)